varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 Ada Lovelace is considered the world’s first computer programmer.
+> 💡 Machine Learning is a subset of Artificial Intelligence.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: